aperezdc/vim-lining/README.md

 ## Theming

 Theming is done via highlight groups.
+Note that *by default colors for Lining are not defined*, which means that your status line will be use the plain colors defined by your theme for `StatusLine` and `StatusLineNC`.

-Lining uses the following groups:
+Lining uses the following highlight groups:

 * `StatusLine` and `StatusLineNC`, as used by the default status line.
 * `LiningBufName`: Name of the file in the buffer.